 Final Thoughts on a Great Weekend in Berlin

 Berlin is a vast, vibrant, and multicultural city with an incredible amount to offer.
-Its streets and buildings are steeped with a rich and convoluted history, yet make up a refreshingly modern city with a vibrant atmosphere and a fashionable, forward facing, and creative outlook.
+Its streets and buildings are steeped with a rich and convoluted history, yet make up a refreshingly modern city with a vibrant atmosphere and a fashionable, forward-facing, and creative outlook.
 Need a little more inspiration?
 Check out our 27 Cool Things to do in Berlin to get yourself excited!

 Berlin is the perfect city for a whirlwind weekend adventure.
 The nightlife is world-class, public transport runs all night, there are enough cultural activities to keep you entertained and in awe for a lifetime, and the food will leave you sublimely satisfied with a smile on your face.

 The city offers more than enough to fill up a weekend break, and it’s unlikely that you’ll be able to check off all of the activities in this Berlin travel guide.
-We do, however, hope that after reading this guide to Berlin, you’re feeling well equipped with options and excited to embark on your Berlin weekend break.
+I do, however, hope that after reading this guide to Berlin, you’re feeling well equipped with options and excited to embark on your Berlin weekend break.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!